sampsyo/cs6120/content/blog/2019-10-23-tail-call-elimination.md

 Here are the new effect operations and their semantics:
 - `push arg1 ... argn`: push arguments to the stack, which can be used by the first function to be `call`'d after this instruction.
-- `call foo`: starts executing instructions defined by the function `foo`
+- `call foo`: starts executing instructions defined by the function `foo`.

 Here are the new value operations and their semantics:
 - `retval`: Retrieve the return value of the previous function call, e.g.